-Gardening does not require an advanced degree, but some terms can leave you scratching your head.
-We all know you need great soil to grow great plants, but what is this magical loamy soil, those garden books say you should aim for?
+New gardeners are taught that friable, loamy soil is great for their garden because it retains water, but drains easily.
+While gardening does not require an advanced degree, some terms, like moist well-draining soil and even loam, can leave you scratching your head.
+We all know you need great soil to grow great plants, but what is this magical loamy soil so many gardening books say you should aim for?

 What is Loam?

-The technical definition: Loam is soil that contains:
+The technical definition for loam is soil that contains:

 - less than 52% sand,